THE HEBREW ALPHABET

 In this tradition, the letters are vessels made of the light of life itself, and recall the divine vessels which were broken at the time of creation.
 There’s a story which says that when Moses smashed the stone tablets as he came down from Mount Sinai, the two tablets broke into a thousand Semitic smithereens but the letters rose to heaven—even though they were carved into the stone.
 Another similar story tells of a rabbi being burned at the stake.
 His executioners wrapped him in a Torah scroll.
 As he was burning, he was asked what he saw.
 I don’t know why they asked him this.
 Who knows what to say at such a moment—and it’s not like they make Hallmark my-condolences-on-getting-burned-at-the-stake cards.
 But this rabbi answered them from the fire.
 He said that he could see that the Torah parchment was burning to ash but that the letters were ascending to heaven.
 I imagine it as a kind of alphabetic murmuration, a dark muttering cloud seeking infinity.
 But it is about communication, the idea of communication, and the promise of communication.

-I should also add, that like many Jews who had a Bar or Bat Mitzvah, I learned how to read Hebrew, that is, how to recognize and sound out the letters.
+Just in case all my spritzing gives the impression that I think I’m a big macher knowledgeable about Hebrew, I should also add, that like many Jews who had a Bar or Bat Mitzvah, I learned how to read Hebrew, that is, how to recognize and sound out the letters.
 And then I learned how to chant using the little symbols added to the letters.
 But I never learned how to know the meaning of what I was reading (I did read, of course, read the passage in English translation.
 It was something about King Uzziah and his throne.)
 But not understanding the Hebrew left me to think a lot about the shapes and sounds of the Hebrew alphabet unimpeded by the distraction of knowing what the words actually meant.

 I’d like end by talking about a letter that I didn’t include in this series.